aszepieniec/stark-brainfuck/docs/brainfuck.md

 ## Brainfuck

-[Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language consisting just of eight instructions.
+[Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language consisting of just eight instructions.
 Despite its simplicity it is Turing-complete, meaning that it is capable of executing any algorithm.
-And while that simplicity makes producing practical programs rather challenging, it is also makes Brainfuck an excellent choice with which to illustrate the operational principles involved in, say, building a STARK engine.
+While its simplicity makes producing practical programs rather challenging, it also makes Brainfuck an excellent choice with which to illustrate the operational principles involved in, say, building a STARK engine.

 ### The Programming Language